masinag/ror-mariecurie-2016/lessons/02_ruby-basics-2.md

 ~~~

-## Class variables and instance variables
+## Local variables, class variables and instance variables

-Usually variables are written with lower case while constants are written in upper case
+Usually variables are written with lower case while constants are written in upper case.

 ~~~ruby
 variable = "This is a variable"
 CONSTANT = "This is a constant"
 ~~~

 With the `@` symbol you can define instance variables (e.g. `@name`).
-An instance variable is a variable that might assume different values among different instances.
+An instance variable might assume different values among different instances.
 However, with no other methods it is not yet accessible.
+With the `@@` symbol you can define class variables (e.g.  `@@color`).
+A class variable is shared (have the same value) among all objects (instanes).

 ~~~ruby
 class Person